Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 Review your pack’s calendar when making your Cub Scout adventures schedule.

 Do you have an October campout planned?
-Complete Bear Necessities at that campout in October.
+Complete Bear Let’s Camp at that campout in October.

-Will your pack be marching in your local Veteran's Day parade?
-Put Paws for Action down for November.
+Will your pack be participating in a service project such as Scouting for Food?
+Put Paws for Action down for that month.

 Many of your local science centers, nature centers or zoos offer programs for Cub Scouts.
 In fact, some of them are planned specifically to complete an adventure.
 Find out when they are, and write the dates next to that adventure.